Mayonaka88/binary-tree/README.md

 > Program created in 2022 as an lab assignment for my course on Data Structures and Algorithms in the British University in Dubai.

-> There are 3 classes present which are the Tree class, the Node class, and main.
+> There are 2 classes present which are the Tree class and the Node class.

-> App.java contains the main class and ordering methods.
+> App.java contains the main method and ordering methods.

 > Tree.java contains the binary tree class.